 The regulations do have exemptions for some non-stormwater discharges that would not be considered an illicit discharge if not a significant contributor of pollutants to the MS4.
 Table 2 includes some of the discharges relevant to GCC that are not a significant contributor of pollutants and are not considered illicit discharges.
-If there is uncertainty regarding the source or constituents within an observed discharge, the GCC Facilities Director should be contacted immediately so a determination can be made.
+If there is uncertainty regarding the source or constituents within an observed discharge, the GCC Director of Facilities or designee should be contacted immediately for a determination.